 - Coat the chicken in olive oil, salt and the pepper.
 Cook it at 400 degrees until internal temperature reaches whatever temperature won’t get us sued (165 degrees).
 If you are cooking it on the stovetop in a skillet, chop up the raw chicken then add oil and salt and pepper then cook in the pan until internal temperature reaches whatever temperature won’t get us sued (165 degrees).

 - Chop up the chicken.
 Chop up the greens.
 Heat up whatever frozen vegetable you decided on.
-Think about putting a little butter and salt on the vegetables?
-Again, it will be delicious.
 Have the grain ready to go.
 Okay.
 So everything is arrayed on the kitchen counter or table.
 I like to put the grain in the bowl first then the meat then the greens or vegetable and then I douse the entire thing with low sodium soy sauce and sriracha and then I eat it while watching TV because I am an animal.

 - You can put your food together in whatever order you want.
 You don’t have to add soy sauce or sriracha.
 I have a friend who makes this and she uses romaine lettuce, whatever vegetables are gently weeping in her fridge, rotochick (thank you Chrissy Teigen for that excellent word) and then ranch dressing!
 Yes.
 She makes a salad.
 And she throws cooked barley on top rather than croutons.
 She’s a genius.
 One time she didn’t have barley so she threw corn chips on top.
 Can you even?
 Told you she’s a genius.